kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 It'd take some adjustment on each step right?
 And what you learn for each step wouldn't necessary help with the next one since they all differ, increasing the time it takes you to navigate the stairs.
 Normalization (including Layer Normalization) is the equivalent of making all the stairs the same height and length except the stairs are your data samples.
 So just like you can walk up (or down) stairs with similar heights and lengths much easier than those with unequal heights and widths, neural networks can optimize over data samples with similar distributions (similar mean and standard-deviations) easier than those with varying distributions.

-# Train a pizza-sushi-steak dataset 🍕🍣🥩 classifier
+# Pizza-sushi-steak 🍕🍣🥩 classifier

-Now its time to code all the above into a classifier.
+Now it's time to code all the above into a classifier.
 We will implement a simple ViT classifier for the pizza-sushi-steak dataset.
 The dataset contains train and test folders with 450 images for training and 150 images for testing.
 We will start by providing some code for setting up our data.
 Firstly, we should download the dataset:

 ```python
 image_path = download_data(source="https://github.com/mrdbourke/pytorch-deep-learning/raw/main/data/pizza_steak_sushi.zip",